-After your club has an EIN, your club needs to fill out the Arizona 4-H Charter Application form http:// extension.arizona.edu/4h/state-office-forms and send it in to your county's UA Cooperative Extension office.
+After your club has an EIN, your club needs to fill out the Arizona 4-H Charter Application form https://extension.arizona.edu/state-4-h-forms and send it in to your county's UA Cooperative Extension office.
 When the requirements for the charter are met, you can officially start conducting business!